mufasa1611/p753/README.md

 # Welcome to the (7/5/3) Game of Rows!

 This game is played in turns by a player and the computer.
-The initial Board shows three rows under each other.
+The Initial Board shows three rows under each other.
-Each rows has a different number of units: 7, 5 and 3.
-In order to win, the player has to chose a row and take any number of available units from it.
+Each row has a different number of units: 7, 5 and 3.
+In order to win, the player has to choose a row and take any number of available units from it.
 The objective is to have the opponent pick the last unit, as the one who takes the final unit loses the game.

 Visit the site [here](https://p753-89138808fc35.herokuapp.com/).

 ## Table of Contents